 It was brought to my attention the concept of using HOCl with a humidifier.
 In theory, it seemed like a great idea.
 So I started doing some digging on the issue.
-We even found some suppliers that could source us a 2 in 1 machine, that acts both as a HOCl generator and humidifier all in one (generates the HOCl as it disburses it.

 The reason is as follows.
 While I had mentioned in a previous post, that a high PH can cause the HOCl generator to produce Hypochlorite, (household bleach), if the PH is too low, it can create CL2 or Chlorine Gas, which can be extremely dangerous.